moisesjbc/github-backup/README.md

 # Github Backup

-A bash script for cloning all the Github repositories of a given user
+A bash script for cloning all the Github **public** repositories of a given user

 ## Installing the script (Tested on Ubuntu 14.04)